codediodeio/firestore-migrator/README.md

 # Fire Migrate

+👀 Firestore now has an [official import/export process](https://firebase.google.com/docs/firestore/manage-data/export-import).
+Consider that your first option if it suits your needs.
+If it does not, continue reading...

 CLI tool for moving data in-n-out of [Cloud Firestore](https://firebase.google.com/docs/firestore/).

 - Import/Export CSV, Excel, or JSON files to/from Firestore.